Lykkedk/cdsp-samplerate-control/README.md

         └── template
             └── config_template.yml
 ```
+Along with some other dependicies, the camilladsp.tcz is also loaded and installed in /usr/local/bin.
+When done, move on and edit the asound.conf file...

 I have simplified the asound.conf file, in the .tcz file.
 ```
 #    --- sound_out is the real hardware card ---